oracle-livelabs/oic/oic-gen3/core-competencies/healthcare/oracle_ehr_to_fusion/install-configure-recipe/install-configure-recipe.md

 1. Login into Oracle Integration console.
 2. On the Oracle Integration Home page, under the Get Started section, click Browse Store.
-3. Search for the required recipe (e.g., Oracle Health EHR to Fusion Cloud – Create Care Request), then click *Get* to install it.
-If it is already installed, you will not see the *Get* button.
+3. Search for the required recipe (for example, Oracle Health EHR to Fusion Cloud – Create Care Request), then click *Get* to install it.
+If the recipe is already installed,  the *Get* button will not be displayed.
-A confirmation message will appear, and the recipe card status will change to In *Use*.
+Once installed, a confirmation message appears, and the recipe status changes to *In use*.

 ## Task 2: Explore the Installed Recipe